uwefladrich/scriptengine/docs/sphinx/scripts.rst

       with: bar
       in:   [4,5,6]

-In most cases, it will make sense to explicitely define the name of the loop index variables in nested loops, although it *is* possible to rely on the default variables.
+In most cases, it will make sense to explicitly define the name of the loop index variables in nested loops, although it *is* possible to rely on the default variables.
 So the following example would work::